 Leslie P. Francis, JD, PhD

-- Departments: Family and Preventive Medicine - Adjunct Professor, Internal Medicine - Adjunct Professor, Law - Distinguished Professor, Philosophy - Distinguished Professor, Political Science - Adjunct Professor
+- Departments: Family & Preventive Medicine - Adjunct Professor, Internal Medicine - Adjunct Professor, Law - Distinguished Professor, Philosophy - Distinguished Professor, Political Science - Adjunct Professor

 Academic Office Information

 Department of Philosophy

 215 S Central Campus Dr, Room: CTIHB 402

 Salt Lake City, UT 84112